Private Company Stock: Everything You Need to Know

 Public companies also have more regulations, filing requirements, and rules pertaining to their financial statements.
 These include the filing of annual and quarterly reports, major events reporting, and proxy statements.
 Private companies don't have to report to public shareholders or name members to a board of directors.
 These factors drive some companies to stay private.

 Another consideration is whether the company in question is a family business.
-Many companies, like Koch Industries, stay private in order to keep the operation under family control.
+Many companies, like Koch Industries, stay private to keep the operation under family control.
 Koch has operated in this manner since 1940 and has been family-operated for generations.
 Other family businesses choose to go public and keep control by offering two classes of shares with family-owned shares having more voting rights.

 Complexities of Company Stock

-For years, stock in public companies was issued via certificate of ownership.
+For years, stock in public companies was issued via a certificate of ownership.
 Decades ago, that system was replaced by the Direct Registration System (DRS).
 This method of operation, as described by the SEC, “allows you to have your security registered in your name on the books of the issuer without the need for a physical certificate to serve as evidence of your ownership.”
 In a nutshell, the DRS keep track of who owns what stock.
 It is updated by the company issuing the stock or its agent.
 Everything is handled by computers for speed and accuracy.

 Private companies have a similar system governed by various state laws.
 In Delaware, home of more corporations than any other state, the shares are "uncertificated" as described in Section 158 of the Delaware Code on Stock Certificates; Uncertificated Shares: "The shares of a corporation shall be represented by certificates, provided that the board of directors of the corporation may provide by resolution or resolutions that some or all of any […] of its stock shall be uncertificated shares."